ElliotBidwell/cloud-env-ansible/README.md

 ```r
 ansible --version
 ```
+You will need python to be at version 3.5 or later to Ansible to work properly.
+The latest version of Ubuntu Desktop should come with it preinstalled

 ### Step 3: Starting SSH Server on Remote Machines
 For the remote machines to be accessible, they need to be open to SSH connections.
 One way to do this is with an OpenSSH server.